Fransssss/PythonMethodChainig/README.md

-# PythonMethodChainig
+# PythonMethodChaining
-Basinc and simple step on using computer
+Basic and Simple Step on Using Computer

 Objective:
 - function chaining in a class